gtzdavid/gtzdavid/README.md

 # 👋 Hi!
 I'm David Gutiérrez Castro

 ## 👨‍🎓 About Me
-I am a student of **Data Science Engineering** at [ITESO](https://www.iteso.mx/), passionate about mathematics, especially the probabilistic part and its application to real-world data science problems.
+I am a student of **Data Science Engineering** at [ITESO](https://www.iteso.mx/), I like mathematics, especially the probabilistic part and its application to real-world data science problems.

 ## 🌱 My Favorite Part of the Career
 - Applying mathematics in data science